 4. Snorkel or Scuba Dive

 Take advantage of the amazing underwater life at Cambodia’s first Marine National Park with a spot of diving or snorkelling.
-There is a scuba diving centre located near Orchid Resort in the middle of Saracen Bay which is highly recommended among travellers.
-For the best experience, head to the waters around Sunset Beach on the west side of the island!
+Orchid Resort in the middle of Saracen Bay is home to a dive centre, as is M’Pai Bay where you can find Bubbles Up.
+Both come highly recommended among travellers.
+For the best experience, head to the waters around Sunset Beach on the west side of the island or travel further afield to Koh Tang or Koh Pring!

 5. Watch the Sun Set at Sunset Beach